Cultivation of cypress

 Often, under the cypress, people plant grass.
 In this case, we must take special care the cypresses not to get wet when watering.

-Photo of cypress
+Photo detail of cypress fruits and leaves

 The common Italian cypress (Primula veris) is the tree generally used in gardening.
 At present, this common cypress tree is mainly used as a cemetery tree and to decorate villas and cottages.
 It can also be found in some gardens particularly to form hedges that can be cut at will.
 In some windy areas, the flexibility and resilience of this tree has been tapped to form windbreaks.